Danny Pedraza

 Danni Katherin Pedraza Avendaño (born 30 July 1994), known as Danny Pedraza, is a Bolivian footballer who plays as a defender for the Bolivia women's national team.
+She has also played for the Bolivia U20 team.

 Early life

 Pedraza hails from the Santa Cruz Department.

 International career

 Pedraza represented Bolivia at the 2014 South American U-20 Women's Championship.
 At senior level, she played the 2018 Copa América Femenina.